spat07/spat07.github.io/README.md

 # MyProfile
-my bio, cv &amp; window to world
+Primarily for my bio, cv &amp; window to world